 This course is designed to teach students photography as an art form.
 In addition to learning the fundamentals of digital photography techniques, students will learn about the history of photography, its role in society and culture, and how photography changes the way you see the world.
 Serious photography students will also use this course to help prepare portfolios for college admissions as photography majors.
-(Note: Students are required to bring a camera to class and pay a lab fee for printing).
-Photo printing is required and phone cameras are not acceptable as equipment for class.
+(Note: Students are required to have a digital camera, SD card and flash drive for class) Photo printing is required and phone cameras are not acceptable as equipment for class.
 This class was previously known as Digital Photography 1 and cannot be repeated.